 The Centre for Photographic Conservation

-Courses Album; Diary, Demonstrations and Work-Studies
+Courses Album; Diary, Demonstrations, Work-Studies and Alumni

 This page will bring you glimpses of course participants at work, and insight into the "ethos" of The Centre and its courses.

 To return to Course Outlines and Registration information Outlines & Registration

 Copyright © 1999 The Centre for Photographic Conservation

 All photographs on the The Centre for Photographic Conservation web site are the property of the The Centre.

 Copying Rights and Reproductions require written permission of The Centre.
 Please respect our copyright.